 By Brandon Wells

-Claims in the amount of $34,278 were approved by the board.
+Claims in the amount of $36,499 were accepted by the board.

 The next meeting of the St. Jacob village board will take place at 6:30, Dec.
 7, at the St. Jacob Village Hall.